-During the financial year the Company has paid premiums in respect of a contract insuring all the Directors and Officers of the Group against any legal costs incurred in defending proceedings for conduct other than:
+During the financial year the Company has paid premiums in respect of an insurance contract insuring all the Directors and Officers of the Group against any legal costs incurred in defending proceedings for conduct other than:

-- a. a wilful breach of duty; or - contravention of sections 182 or 183 of the Corporations Act 2001, as may be permitted by section 199B of the Corporations Act (2001).
+- a. a wilful breach of duty; or - b. a contravention of sections 182 or 183 of the Corporations Act 2001, as may be permitted by section 199B of the Corporations Act 2001.

-The total amount of premiums paid under the insurance contract referred to above and for professional indemnity cover was \$275,924 (2010: \$247,107).
+The total amount of premiums paid under the insurance contract referred to above and for professional indemnity cover was \$440,114 (2011: \$275,924).
+(Please note the premiums paid during the current financial year were for an 18 month period.)